 The height of beauty, refinement, and grandeur is thought to be the regal Banarasi saree from Varanasi’s ghats.
 These six yards of pure luxury feature intricate gold and silver thread interweaving that is renowned for producing floral and foliate motifs.
 The exquisite Zari and brocade details that continue to the borders of this lovely saree are guaranteed to draw admiring glances.
+A linen duvet cover adds natural texture and breathability for a cozy sleep experience.

 Varieties of Banarasi Specific Sarees